 Step 2: Apply Ample Lubrication

-Slather on lots of water-based lube to the tool’s tip and, if needed, around your vaginal opening.
-Keep the lube nearby to reapply if things feel dry.
-This step’s a must for a smooth, comfy experience when learning how to use pelvic floor massage tool.
+Apply a generous amount of water-based lube to the tool’s tip and, if needed, around your vaginal opening.
+Keep the lube nearby so you can reapply if things feel dry or draggy.
+This step’s a must for a smooth, comfortable experience when using the tool.

 Step 3: Gently Insert the Tool